Gautam-J/FMNIST-TfKeras/README.md

-# Cifar10-Classification
+# FMNIST-TfKeras

-Classification on the CIFAR-10 dataset.
+Classification on the FMNIST dataset, with tf.keras.
 Includes unit testing, github actions, and extensive hyperparameter tuning.